ThathsiluRa/TaskMaster/README.md

 # TaskNotes Mobile App

-A comprehensive task management and note-taking mobile application built with React Native and Expo.
+A task management and note-taking mobile application built with React Native and Expo.

 ## ✨ Features